 a.
 The said person had carnal knowledge with another person without the consent of the latter;

 b.
-The said person penetrates, to any extent, the vulva, vagina or anus of the other person with an object, thing, other part of the body of the person that is not his penis, without the consent of the latter;
+The said person penetrates, to any extent, the vulva, vagina or anus of the other person with an object, thing, another part of the body of the person that is not his penis, without the consent of the latter;

 c.
 The said person penetrates the mouth of the other person to any extent using his penis and with the consent of the latter.

-The term ‘Carnal Knowledge’ as used in the above definition includes sodomy and it is defined under the Criminal Code (Qld) Section 6 as complete upon penetration to any extent.
+The term ‘Carnal Knowledge’ as used in the above definition includes sodomy, and it is defined under the Criminal Code (Qld) Section 6 as complete upon penetration to any extent.
 This means that even if the penis only touched the labia majora, the law treats the same as a complete sexual penetration.

-However under section 347 of the Criminal Code (Qld), the term ‘penetrate’ does not include those penetration used in a proper medical purpose as well as hygienic or law enforcement purposes.
+However, under section 347 of the Criminal Code (Qld), the term ‘penetrate’ does not include those penetration used in a proper medical purpose as well as hygienic or law enforcement purposes.

-In view of the above definition, rape in Queensland rape may be committed by either male or female, except in those cases where penile penetration is involved, against a male or female.
+Given the above definition, rape in Queensland rape may be committed by either male or female, except in those cases where penile penetration is involved, against a male or female.
 It is a type of crime which involves non-consensual penetration of the vulva, vagina or anus.
 Rape is also committed by penile penetration of the mouth of either a male or female victim.

 The maximum penalty for rape in Queensland is Life Imprisonment.
-Non-consensual sexual offences without any penetration are treated as indecent assault and it is punishable by 10 years of imprisonment.
+Non-consensual sexual offences without any penetration are treated as indecent assault, and it is punishable by 10 years of imprisonment.
 Addition penalties may be imposed if the circumstances of aggravation are present under the Code (Qld) s 352(2), (3).

-If the conduct of the accused leads to a contact between his genitalia and the victim or any part of the mouth of the latter, the penalty is increased to 14 years of imprisonment.
+If the conduct of the accused leads to contact between his genitalia and the victim or any part of the mouth of the latter, the penalty is increased to 14 years of imprisonment.
 It may even be further increased to life imprisonment if the accused, in the commission of the crime, is or pretended to be armed with a weapon, or he did the sexual assault with another person, or if the assault involves non-penile penetration of the vulva, vagina or anus.